 The Related Links at the right side of this screen are set up to help you volunteer.
 To volunteer at a competition, select "Sign up as an Event Volunteer Today".
 Register and select an event (such as the Illinois FTC State Championship).
 Then indicate what position you'd like to sign up for, and we will contact you to help.
 To volunteer as a mentor, contact a team you know of or send us an email at email@example.com.
 Then we will help connect you with a team.
 For more information, check out the additional links listed.

-FIRST Tech Challenge Mentors are faced with the challenging and rewarding task of leading their students on an exciting journey into the world of Science, Technology, Engineering and Math.
+FIRST Tech Challenge Mentors are faced with the challenging and rewarding task of leading their students on an exciting journey into the world of Science, Technology, Engineering, and Math.
 This can seem overwhelming, especially if you're a non-technical mentor.
-There are also challengning, non-technical aspects of FTC like fund raising and team building.
+There are also challenging, non-technical aspects of FTC like fundraising and team building.
 Mentors engage and inspire students in ways far beyond science and technology.
-They enable both students and adults alike to appreciate the value of sportsmanship, teamwork and Gracious Professionalism®.
+They enable both students and adults alike to appreciate the value of sportsmanship, teamwork, and Gracious Professionalism®.

 Both Coaches and Mentors work extensively with team members during the build season, designing, building, and fabricating a functional robot for Competition.
 Coaches ensure that team members have a complete and accurate understanding of the rules of the game, help to develop effective game playing strategies and teach their drive teams how to successfully work together with their alliance partners.
 On the playing field, Coaches set the example of Coopertition® and Gracious Professionalism®.

-Volunteers, Mentors and Coaches fill many roles on their team such as facilitators, advisors, teachers, and cheerleaders with both students and adults benefiting – the students gain valuable “real-world” knowledge while adults are reinvigorated by the students’ enthusiasm and “can do” attitudes.
+Volunteers, Mentors, and Coaches fill many roles on their teams such as facilitators, advisors, teachers, and cheerleaders with both students and adults benefiting – the students gain valuable “real-world” knowledge while adults are reinvigorated by the students’ enthusiasm and “can do” attitudes.